vespa-engine/vespa/node-maintainer/src/main/java/com/yahoo/vespa/hosted/node/verification/spec/README.md

 "HardwareInfo" object.

 SpecVerifier then uses HardwareNodeComparator to compare spec from node repo and the node itself.
-It generates a SpecVerificationReport and uses ReportSender in "commons" to generate a full json report that can update node repo with the new results.
+It generates a SpecVerificationReport and uses Reporter in "commons" to retrieve the old HardwareDivergence report from node repo and update it.
+Reporter then prints the new updated HardwareDivergence report such that it can be updated in node repo by chef or other.